 - Must be a Student Affiliate of SIOP.

-- Dissertation plan has been approved by his/her advisor.
+- Dissertation plan has been approved by the student's advisor.
 Individuals who have defended their dissertation are not eligible.

 Past recipients or recipients of other SIOP sponsored scholarships are not eligible.